radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 ## Steps for Deployment

+1.  **Configure credentials**

-1. Create a file named `values.yaml` and open it in a text editor or IDE.
+     Create a file named `values.yaml` and open it in a text editor or IDE.
 Add `imagePullSecrets` field as shown below to the file to specify the secret credential that was provided to you by Radiant Logic.
           ```yaml
           imagePullSecrets:
             - name: regcred
           ```
+     &nbsp;

 2. **Update Helm configurations based on your requirements**

      In your `values.yaml`, ensure that you have the following properties at minimum.
 Note that the values of the properties such as `storageClass`, `resources`, etc., will differ depending on your use case, cloud provider, and storage requirements.
 Work with your Radiant Logic Solution Engineer to customize your Helm configuration.

    **Example `values.yaml` file:**
    ```yaml